Alireza-R-9/Alireza-R-9/README.md

 ## 👨‍💻 Hi, I'm Alireza!

-I'm a **Computer Software student** at **Hamden University of Technology**, with a passion for building scalable, efficient, and intelligent software.
+I'm a **Computer Software student**, with a passion for building scalable, efficient, and intelligent software.
 My areas of expertise are:

 - **Backend Development** (C#, .NET)
 - **Machine Learning** (TensorFlow, scikit-learn)